The essence of social prescribing

 However, in the vast majority of cases, the communities are hard to engage because a level of trust and representation hasn’t been built between the public body and the community.
 So, we should ask ourselves, what can we do to open up engagement?

-“We have established strong links in the communities we are working from, where our Community Link Workers have created a live resource directory of supports networks which can help the people who are referred to us.
+“We have established strong links in the communities we are working from, where our Community Link Workers have created a live resource directory of support networks which can help the people who are referred to us.

 “Completing this exercise has been a major factor in our success with the project so far, this has allowed us to refer to services quickly, and has also helped us identify services which are missing from the community.
 We are collating this information as part of our evaluation, which is giving a platform for the needs of the community to be heard.”